JeromeSimmonds/checklist-rest-api/README.md

 * PUT /tasks/{ID}
 Update a task.
 Payload example `{"description": "Task 1", "checklistId": 1}` optional parameters `"dueDate": "2017-01-30"` and  `"complete": true`

+## Tests

+For integration tests you need a test database: copy `src/test/resources/persistence.properties.sample` to `src/test/resources/persistence.properties` and modify the properties in `persistence.properties` accordingly (use a different schema than the one created above).
+Run the following command (with the same configuration from persistence.properties)
+`mvn liquibase:update -Dchecklist.database.host=localhost -Dchecklist.database.schema=checklist_test -Dchecklist.database.username=xxx -Dchecklist.database.password=xxx`

 ## Notes

 This kind of project definitely requires much more than "two to four hours" to code properly a RESTful API, a persistence layer, the unit/integration tests and provide a documentation.
 I spent much more than 4 hours on it but I would need more time to implement certain features, more validation, more tests.
 You'll see in the code some TODOs comments about some of the things I would do next.